Lexton, Victoria: History

-The Post Office opened in the area on 1 July 1848 as Burn Bank and was renamed to Lexton in 1854 when the township was settled.
+The Post Office opened in the area on 1 July 1848 as Burn Bank and was renamed Lexton in 1854 when the township was settled.

 Diarist Charles Evans stopped in the area in 1854 on his way to the Avoca goldfields and described his visit as such:

 Today

 The town has an Australian Rules football team competing in the Maryborough Castlemaine District Football League.

 Golfers play at the course of the Lexton Golf Club at the Recreation Reserve.

 Lexton is host to the annual Rainbow Serpent Festival.